ibm-cloud-architecture/refarch-reefer-ml/docs/index.md

 As part of the [12 factors practice](https://12factor.net/), we externalize the end points configuration in environment variables.
 We are providing a script template (`scripts/setenv-tmp.sh`) to set those variables for your local development.
 Rename this file as `setenv.sh`.
 This file is git ignored, to do not share keys and passwords in public domain.

-The variables help the different code in the solition to access the Event Stream broker cluster and the Postgresql service running on IBM Cloud.
+The variables help the different code in the solution to access the Event Stream broker cluster and the Postgresql service running on IBM Cloud.

 ### Building a python development environment as docker image